 Selection Criteria (How recipients will be chosen)

-The Council for Diversity & Interculturalism will review the applications and make the award selections.
-The Council will be looking for those opportunities that are innovative, meet a documented need, well-planned, have a good chance for impact, and will engage a significant number of students, faculty, and staff.
-If in the opinion of the CDI, there are no applications that effectively meet the fund criteria, the Council reserves the right to not select a recipient.
+The CDI will review the applications and make the award selections.
+The Council will be looking for those opportunities that are innovative, meet a documented need, are well-planned, have a good chance for impact, and will engage a significant number of students, faculty, and staff.
+If in the opinion of the CDI, there are no applications that effectively meet the fund criteria, the Council reserves the right to not select any recipients.

 Requests may be made for up to $500.00.
-The Council for Diversity and Interculturalism can fund multiple awards totaling up to $5,000.00.
+The Council for Diversity and Inclusion can fund multiple awards totaling up to $5,000.00.
 Please note that requests may not be granted in the full amount.
-If you are granted funding from the CDI, you must list the CDI as a co-sponsor of the event.
+If you are granted funding from the CDI, you must list the CDI as a co-sponsor of the event in any marketing materials.

 The CDI Fund may be used for initiatives such as the following:

-- Events that expand the inclusion of issues related to race, ethnicity, gender, sexual orientation, age, social class, physical ability or attributes, religious or ethnical values system, national origin, and political beliefs
+- Events that expand the inclusion of issues related to race, ethnicity, gender, sexual orientation, age, social class, physical ability or attributes, religious or cultural values system, national origin, and political beliefs.

 Awards may not be used to fund: